clairescanlon/ClaireScanlon/README.md

 #### 🔎 How to Connect With Me and Find My Work </br>
  COMING SOON - UNDER CONSTRUCTION! </br>
- ✉️ In the meantime, shoot me an <a href="mailto:clairehelenscanlon@gmail.com"> e-mail. </a>
+ ✉️ If you’re looking for something specific, please reach out to me directly via <a href="mailto:clairehelenscanlon@gmail.com"> e-mail. </a>

 </br>
 </br>
 </br>

 #### Footnotes
 🔴 *Please note that my online portfolio does not reflect all of the projects I worked on.
-Reach out to me directly via email if you are looking for something specific.  </br>
+Reach out to me directly via  <a href="mailto:clairehelenscanlon@gmail.com"> e-mail </a> if you are looking for something specific.  </br>
 🟢 Finished projects have a blog post link, leading to a post that explains the project for non-technical audiences. </br>
 🟢 This homepage was inspired and modeled by Tucker Rasbury (https://github.com/TuckerRasbury/TuckerRasbury/edit/main/README.md)